-The <sample_selector> (see Sample Selector (Section 5.2.2)) is a SQL expression that specifies the set of samples that must be removed and it must be provided in the field string_body of the CommandRequest.
+The <sample_selector> (see 5.2.2 Sample Selector on page 70) is a SQL expression that specifies the set of samples that must be removed and it must be provided in the field string body of the

+CommandRequest.

-Upon success, this command returns RTI_SERVICE_COMMAND_REPLY_OK in the retcode field of the reply.
-Otherwise, this command returns RTI_SERVICE_COMMAND_REPLY_ERROR, and the field string_body contains a human-readable string describing the error.
+Upon success, this command returns OK in the retcode field of the reply.
+Otherwise, this command returns ERROR, and the field string body contains a human-readable string describing the error.